Salespeople use a range of tactics including 'objection handling' to persuade you to buy a product or service you may not want or need.

 "Much if not all of the conduct identified in the first round of hearings can be traced to entities preferring pursuit of profit to pursuit of any other purpose."

-While not all of the cases where consumers lost out involved the use of objection handling tactics, ongoing banking royal commission hearings have shown they were used in a number of serious cases.
+While not all of the cases where consumers lost out involved the use of objection handling tactics, many of the banking royal commission hearings showed that they were used in a number of serious cases.